grantmcdermott/etwfe/README.md

 *Note:* While I’ve tested **ewtfe** against common use cases, the package is still under early development and should be considered experimental.
-I plan (hope) to add some more features and a full test suite at some point, while the documentation could also be improved.
+I plan (hope) to add some more features and the documentation could also be improved.
 You can help by identifying any bugs and filing issues.

 ## Installation